Nsustain/nsustain.com/README.md

 ## 1. How to spin up a developmental server

-Assuming you're a developer trying to test out Nsustain's source code, we're going to show you how to run a development server in the fastest way possible so that you can tinker it with as soon as possible ⚡
+In this section, we're going to show you how to run a development server in the fastest way possible so that you can tinker with it as soon as possible ⚡

 <br>